yudhanjaya/Eluwa/README.md

 Training Eluwa is a straightforward process.
 It is essentially Facebook's GPT-like OPT 2.7b model, loaded in 8-bit and trained using [Stanford's Alapaca dataset](https://github.com/tatsu-lab/stanford_alpaca).
 This repo contains the training notebook.
 I've written notes in there on what the functions do.

 Eluwa was tested primarily in the style of Vicuna - using their 80 questions and using GPT-4 to rank the answers.
 These questions and answers are in this repo under /TestResults/.
+For other testing (Wikibench, SQUAD) see the Eluwabench notebook in this repo.

 For more details, we'll link the paper as soon as it appears on Arxiv.